zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/OCIMarketplaceEM-Setup.md

 Purpose
 ========

-In this Hands on Lab (HOL) you will learn how to perform the initial Oracle Cloud pre-requisites to setup and configure Virtual Cloud Network in your tenancy and compartment and create a Compute Instance utilizing the Oracle Enterprise Manager (EM) image from the Oracle Cloud marketplace.
+In this Workshop you will learn how to perform the initial Oracle Cloud pre-requisites to setup and configure Virtual Cloud Network in your tenancy and compartment and create a Compute Instance utilizing the Oracle Enterprise Manager (EM) image from the Oracle Cloud marketplace.
 The Enterprise Manager instance you instantiate includes a pre-configured Enterprise Manager, repository and Oracle Database targets.

-After you have completed this HOL, you can then move on and complete other Hands on Labs using the EM environment instance.
+After you have completed this Setup Workshop, you can then move on and complete other Workshops for Database Lifecycle Management, Real Application Testing etc using the EM environment instance.

 GOAL
 ====